Dakota Access Pipeline: What's at stake?

 What's the economic impact?

 Energy Transfer Partners estimates the pipeline would bring an estimated $156 million in sales and income taxes to state and local governments.
-It'll also add 8,000 to 12,000 construction jobs, the developer said.
+The developer also says it will add 8,000 to 12,000 construction jobs.

-But Archambault said his tribe will settle for nothing less than the stop of the pipeline's construction.
+But Archambault said his tribe will settle for nothing less than stopping the pipeline's construction.

 "We're not opposed to energy independence.
 We're not opposed to economic development," he told CNN.
 "The problem we have -- and this is a long history of problems that evolved over time -- is where the federal government or corporations take advantage of indigenous lands and indigenous rights."